By Melissa McLaughlin

 What in the world?
 How is that statement going to help bring clarity to Nicodemus’ searching mind?
 Moses lifting up a snake?
 What does this have to do with eternal life?

-Tracing this Old Testament reference back, we see that despite a long stretch of God exhibiting His faithfulness and power, delivering and sustaining His people with miraculous, caring provisions, the Israelites were once again complaining to the Lord with great self-centered arrogance and disdain.
+Tracing this Old Testament reference back to the time following the Exodus from Egypt, we see that despite a long stretch of God exhibiting His faithfulness and power, delivering His people, the Israelites, from Egypt and sustaining them in the wilderness with miraculous and daily provisions, His people were once again complaining to the Lord with great self-centered arrogance and disdain.

 The story picks up here in Numbers 21:6-9: